lixin666/C2SNet/README.md

 ### Introduction

-This repository is for '[Contour Knowledge Transfer for Salient ObjectDetection]'.
+This repository is for '[Contour Knowledge Transfer for Salient ObjectDetection]()'.
 ### Installation

 For installation, please follow the instructions of [Caffe](https://github.com/BVLC/caffe).